adtreindl/Epichloe_genomics/RNASeq_Data_Analysis_predict.md

 # RNA seq data analysis
-This document contains a step-by-step account of the analysis of RNA seq data using the funannotate pipeline https://funannotate.readthedocs.io/en/latest/ and annotation of putative proteins using Inerproscan, signalP and effectorP.
+This document contains a step-by-step account of how we analyzed the RNA seq data, predicted putative genes using the funannotate pipeline https://funannotate.readthedocs.io/en/latest/ and annotated putative proteins using Inerproscan, signalP and effectorP.

 Here we have provided examples of code for each step.
 The code chunks will not run automatically "as is" it will need to be edited by the user.

-Here is a list of the software used (no including all dependencies) funnanotate v1.7.0, fastqc v0.11.4, cufflinks, star v2.5.3a, stringtie v1.3.3b, repeatmasker v4.0.6 , signalP v4.1, effectorP v2.0
+Here is a list of the software used (not including all dependencies) funnanotate v1.7.0, fastqc v0.11.4, cufflinks, star v2.5.3a, stringtie v1.3.3b, repeatmasker v4.0.6 , signalP v4.1, effectorP v2.0

 ## Check RNA sequence read quality with ```fastqc```